 Inflatable hot tubs come in a range of prices, the lower end being about $300 and the most expensive, reaching over $1,000.
 We've categorized inflatable tubs into three groups with prices in mind.

 - Luxury hot tubs - over $1,000

 Budget inflatable hot tubs are not necessarily inferior models.
-Some of these hot tubs are high-quality and can last for years with proper maintenance.
-This makes them ideal choices if you only plan to use them for the summer.
-That said, if you want a more permanent and stylish inflatable hot tub, you could opt for the mid-range or luxury hot tub models.
+On the contrary, some of these best inflatable hot tubs are high-quality and can last for years with proper maintenance.
+Hence making them ideal choices if you only plan to use them for the summer.
+That said, if you want a more permanent and stylish inflatable hot tub, you could opt for mid-range or luxury hot tub models.

 4. Cost of Running

 Beyond the initial buying cost, you should think about the running cost.
-Additional expenses for your inflatable hot tub come from water costs, energy costs, and chemical costs.
+For example, additional expenses for your inflatable hot tub come from water, energy, and chemical costs.

 Water Costs - The smallest inflatable tub holds close to 200 gallons of water, while the largest holds bout 300 gallons.
 So, it is crucial to think about how much it'll cost you to fill your hot tub.
 Since you'll need to be draining your inflatable hot tub occasionally, the cost of refilling could be constant.

 Energy Costs- After filling your inflatable tub with water, you will need to heat it to your preferred temperature.
 This could take up to a day, depending on the water quantity your tub holds.
 After heating the water, you will probably want a massage, meaning you'll have to run the massage system.
 These actions rely on electric energy, which will cost you money.

 Chemical Costs - For maintenance, you will need to buy some water-treatment chemicals to keep your hot tub clean and safe to use.
 These costs are unavoidable.

 5. The Massage System